evkx/evkx.github.io/content/models/xpeng/g6/G6_AWD_Performance/_index.md

 ## Infotainment

+### Navigation system

+With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

+### Sound system

 One type of sound system is available for the XPENG G6 AWD Performance.
 With the , you get 18 speakers with a max system output of 1200 watts.

-In addition, with the standard in-car navigation system, you get the help you need to find your destination.

 The model has 4 USB-C connections as standard.
 ## Lights